Suez Crisis: British

 The 16th Independent Parachute Brigade Group, which was intended to be the main British strike force against Egypt, had neglected paratroop training in favour of counter-insurgency operations.
 The Royal Navy could project formidable power through the guns of its warships and aircraft flown from its carriers, but lacked amphibious capability.

 The Royal Air Force (RAF) had just introduced two long-range bombers, the Vickers Valiant and the English Electric Canberra, but had not yet established proper bombing techniques for these aircraft.
 General Charles Keightley, the commander of the invasion force, believed that air power alone was sufficient to defeat Egypt.
 By contrast, General Hugh Stockwell, the Task Force's ground commander, believed that methodical and systematic armoured operations centred on the Centurion battle tank would be the key to victory.

 French

 French paratroopers of the elite Regiment de Parachutistes Coloniaux (RPC) were extremely experienced soldiers, who had distinguished themselves in the fighting in Indochina and in Algeria.
-They followed a "shoot first, ask questions later" policy towards civilians, which led to the killing of Egyptian civilians.

 The main French (and Israeli) tank, the AMX-13, was lightly armoured but agile: designed for mobile, flanking operations.
 The French Navy had a powerful carrier force but, like its British counterpart, suffered from a lack of landing craft.